-This company wide consultation gave Shai and his team an understanding of Gett’s core persona and values (warm, professional, positive and confident).
-These values then needed to be converted into ‘design principles’ that would guide the creative team and validate their choices.
+This company-wide consultation gave Shai and his team an understanding of Gett’s core persona and values: warm, professional, positive, and confident.
+These values were then converted into design principles that would guide the creative team.

-• Is this aligned to our design principles and does it reflect who we aspire to become?
+• Does this design reflect our principles and who we aspire to become?

 Creating brand consistency:

 One of the most important aspects of the re-brand was creating a firm set of guidelines to enable brand consistency across the company.
 To embody this new visual identity, Gett designed a new logo.

 The logo evolved from the figure of a man hailing a cab on the street to a logo featuring a single dot, visually highlighting the one-stop-shop solution for businesses.